ucdavis/hpccf-docs/docs/index.md

 among multiple users or groups over a long time horizon.
 The goal is to balance the workload and prevent any single user or group from monopolizing the resources.

-**LSSC0 (Barbera)** an HPC shared resource which is coordinated and run by HPCCF.
+**LSSC0 (Barbera)** an HPC shared resource which is coordinated and run by HPC@UCD.
 LSSC0 is run with a fair-share algorithm.

 ## How to request help

-Emails sent to HPCCF are documented in Service Now via hpc-help@ucdavis.edu.
-HPCCF staff are available to respond to requests on scheduled university work days from 8:00 am until 5:00 pm, and will respond to your inquiry as soon as possible.
+Emails sent to HPC@UCD are documented in Service Now via hpc-help@ucdavis.edu.
+HPC@UCD staff are available to respond to requests on scheduled university work days from 8:00 am until 5:00 pm, and will respond to your inquiry as soon as possible.